a-nowruzi/fraud-detection-algo/api/README.md

 ## 📝 Notes

-- The API is optimized for memory usage with streaming data processing
+- The API uses streaming data processing for efficient memory usage
 - All feature functions are now centralized in the `functions/` directory
 - Configuration is centralized in the `config/` directory
 - Scripts are organized in the `scripts/` directory for easy access